 The Student Judicial Process is designed to be educational, not legal, in nature.
 Rules of evidence and discovery do not apply to the Student Judicial Process.
 Students should not draw parallel interpretations between the Code of Student Responsibility or other DePaul policies and criminal or civil law.
 The outcome of a legal proceeding is not determinative on the Student Judicial Process.

 All written notices regarding judicial actions will be delivered personally or via the postal service or email.
 It is a student’s responsibility to ensure that his/her information (including address, phone number and email) is current in Campus Connect.

 Upon a written complaint that an alleged violation has occurred, the Dean of Students Office or other designated office shall conduct an initial review.

 At the time of the initial review, the student will be given the following:

 - A written statement of the alleged violations in sufficient enough detail to enable the student to prepare a defense.

 - Reasonable access to information specific to one’s case.

-- An explanation of, and opportunity to ask questions about the Judicial Review Process, including (a) an explanation of the two hearing possibilities (Administrative Hearing and Judicial Board Hearing) and the University's determination as to which type of hearing will be conducted; (b) an explanation of "Important Aspects of the Judicial Review Process;" (c) an explanation of possible sanctions; and (d) an explanation of appeal procedures.
+- An explanation of, and opportunity to ask questions about the Student Judicial Process, including (a) an explanation of the two hearing possibilities (Administrative Hearing and Judicial Board Hearing) and the University's determination as to which type of hearing will be conducted; (b) an explanation of "Important Aspects of the Student Judicial Process;" (c) an explanation of possible sanctions; and (d) an explanation of appeal procedures.

 - Instructions on how to schedule the appropriate hearing.